-4. Assets, Liabilities, and Net Position or Equity (Continued)
+4. Assets, Deferred Outflows of Resources, Liabilities, and Net Position or Equity (Continued)

 e.
 Deferred Amount on Refunding

 Deferred costs of refunding associated with the issuance of refunding bonds are presented on the financial statements and amortized over the life of the bonds using the straight line method of accounting.
 For financial reporting, the deferred costs of refunding are reported as a deferred outflow of resources on the Statement of Net Position.